osg-htc/docs/docs/data/install-hadoop.md

 #### Upgrading the Datanodes

-Once the primary namenode has completed it's upgrade process, bring up the data nodes.
+Once the primary namenode has completed its upgrade process, bring up the data nodes.
 Verify that you have the HDFS rpms from OSG 3.4 installed and then turn on the datanode service:

 ``` console